Dec. 2023 Department Debrief: Buckeye Careers

 Chilman said she also recommends parents, family members and students employ the Buckeye Careers website, where more information about events such as their workshops and career closets can be found.

 During the spring semester, Buckeye Careers will be holding a Career Closet on Jan.
 17 from 11 a.m. to 2 p.m. and Feb.
 7 from 3 p.m. to 6 p.m.
-More information can be found online.
+More information about Career Closet event.

 Brooke Tacsar